Techfest: International Robowars

+The 2024 edition of International Robowars at Techfest, IIT Bombay marked a major milestone in expanding the global reach of combat robotics.
+The event featured participation from 50+ national teams and 10+ international teams, making it one of the most diverse and competitive editions to date.
+This year, International Zonal Robowars were conducted across five countries to serve as official qualifying rounds for the main event.
+Notably, 2024 marked the first-ever zonal event in North America, held in Mexico, further extending the competition’s geographic footprint.
+These zonals enabled top-performing international teams to earn direct entry into the grand finale at IIT Bombay.
+Finalists from the zonal rounds competed alongside leading Indian teams in a specially designed battle arena.
+The event drew massive attention, attracting an audience of over 15k spectators across two days of the festival.
+This enthusiastic turnout reinforced Robowars' reputation as a premier attraction at Techfest and a leading combat robotics event in Asia.

 Technoholix

 Technoholix consists of techno-cultural nights held over 3 days.
 Technoholix hosts a plethora of events like EDM nights, Laser shows, UV light shows, pyrotechnics, Tron dances, Acrobatics and Virtual 3D holographic displays for an ecstatic audience of over 20,000.
-Started in 2000, Technoholix has witnessed several bedazzling performances over the years by artists from around the globe like DJ Marnik, Danny Avila, AFISHAL, Julius Nox, Sonakshi Sinha and Arjun Kapoor.
-The finale event of Technohlix, which was earlier organized in the Open Air Theatre, was moved to Gymkhana Grounds of IIT Bombay in 2018, to throw the largest laser show ever in India.
+Started in 2000, Technoholix has witnessed several bedazzling performances over the years by artists from around the globe like DJ Marnik, Danny Avila, AFISHAL, Julius Nox, Sonakshi Sinha, Arjun Kapoor and last year we had Krispie, Oxlo and MADDIX as the Headliner for the EDM Night, the producer of world-famous remixes like Prophecy, Smash the Beat, and 𝗕𝗲𝗹𝗹𝗮 𝗖𝗶𝗮𝗼.The finale event of Technohlix, which was earlier organized in the Open Air Theatre, was moved to the Gymkhana Grounds of IIT Bombay in 2018, to throw the largest laser show ever in India.
+The finale event of Technohlix happened in the Open Air Theatre of IIT Bombay Gymkhana in a one-of-a-kind 360-degree techno-cultural stage boasting a central stage with the audience in all of its periphery.
 Justifying its name, Technoholix promises to fill the veins of the audience with adrenaline and leave a look of awe on the faces of thousands.